smokeyfeet/smokeyfeet-site/content/faq.md

 #### When can I register?

-Registration opens in January 2016.
-The exact date will be announced shortly.
+Registration opens on the 8th of January 2016.

 #### Why do I have to send in a video-audition if I want to join the highest level?